emmanuelalafaa97/de-capstone-packaging-Emmanuel_Alafaa/README.md

-# Packaging a Multi-Source Data Enrichment Pipeline
+# Multi-Source Data Enrichment Pipeline

 <p>This project implements a data pipeline that fetches data from multiple API endpoints, handles pagination, enriches product data with seller information, and generates performance insights.
 The pipeline is configurable, modular, and built using production-grade ETL patterns.</p>

 ## Overview

-<p>You work as a data engineer at OmniCart Analytics, where clients need visibility into not only what products sell, but who is selling effectively.
+<p>Working as a data engineer at OmniCart Analytics, where clients need visibility into not only what products sell, but who is selling effectively.
 Product and seller information are stored in separate systems and exposed via different endpoints, so the goal is to:</p>

 * Retrieve all product and seller records.